 Randolph EMC also offers its members a variety of electric rates.
 General service residential, commercial and industrial rates are available, as well as a number of time-of-use options.
-Renewable purchase options are offered to members willing to invest in the cooperative's SunPath Community Solar® program.
-Participants in this program have the option to subscribe monthly or for a full term (240-months) to the output of any number of solar panels they wish.
+Renewable purchase options are offered to members willing to invest solar energy at their homes or in the cooperative's SunPath Community Solar® program.
+Participants in the community solar program have the option to subscribe monthly or for a full term (240-months) to the output of any number of solar panels they wish.
 As a result, these members receive credit on their bills for the amount of energy their panel(s) generate, based on the co-op's published Solar Energy Credit at the time of billing.